Estimated reading time: 6 minutes

 The Final Verdict

 Amor Towles has once again demonstrated why he is considered to be amongst the greatest writers in modern times.
-A Gentleman in Moscow is about as close as you can get to writing the perfect historical novel.
+A Gentleman in Moscow is about as close as you can get to writing the perfect historical-fiction novel.
 It has plenty of accurate, educative and captivating information, an interesting protagonist with through-provoking reflections, an unforgettable and extremely diversified cast of characters, dramatic intrigue by the tons, and all of that brought together with impeccable style and finesse.
 If you are into historical novels and post-revolution Russia, then you simply owe it to yourself to read this book.